Katharaa/katharablog/content/about/index.md

 ---

-Hey there, I'm Kathara Sasikumar, your friendly explorer in the world of tech and creativity!
-With a degree in Computer Science and Engineering, I've embarked on a thrilling journey through the realm of open source, art, and everything in between.
+Hey, I'm Kathara Sasikumar, jumping into the world of tech and creativity!
+I studied Computer Science and Engineering and now I'm exploring open source, art, and more.

-When I'm not deciphering code, you'll find me laughing with friends, painting on canvases, lost in the pages of a good book, or even singing in the kitchen while experimenting with a new recipe.
-Life for me is more than just algorithms; it's about embracing a tapestry of experiences.

-Join me as I navigate the fascinating landscapes of open source, share my insights, and explore the convergence of technology and creativity.
-Connect with me on social media to stay tuned for the latest updates, and let's embark on this adventure together!
+Follow me on social media for updates, and let's enjoy this adventure together! 🌟